 All stakeholders share the risk when a business is spiraling down.
-Directors, however, have fiduciary responsibilities which they are obliged to accept when they sign up for duty.
-In cases of corporate failure, they face added accountability if the Courts, administrators or liquidators’ step in and evaluate their role leading up to crisis.
+Directors, however, have fiduciary responsibilities which they are obliged to accept when they sign up for the job.
+In cases of corporate failure, they face added accountability if the courts, administrators or liquidators’ step in and evaluate their role leading up to crisis.

 The way they respond to signs of corporate trouble will determine the amount of scrutiny they face should the company fail.

-Whilst directors and top management are more likely to be aware, than not, of problems within the business; stubborn corporate pride and ego usually gets in the way.
-This causes delay in correcting the problems; working towards a solution and bootstrap a failing company back to financial health.
+Whilst directors and top management are more likely to be aware of problems within the business; stubborn corporate pride and ego usually gets in the way.
+This causes delay in corrective initiatives working back towards financial health.

-This false veil of pride and ego renders directors and even upper management unable to recognize the key warning signs that suggest a business is on its way toward trouble.
-By the time a company is visibly sliding toward financial ruin, management can do very little.
+This false pride and ego renders directors and upper management unable to recognise key warning signs of trouble.
+By the time a company is visibly sliding toward financial ruin, management have very few options and can do very little.

-There are a myriad of visible markers and early warning signs in a properly optimized business supported by structured systems.
-An optimized business is an ideal insurance policy to have in place as all businesses will inevitably face challenges as it progresses through different stages.
+There are a myriad of visible markers and early warning signs in a properly optimised business supported by structured systems for timely intervention.
+An ideal insurance policy to have in place; as all businesses will inevitably face challenges as they progresses through different stages.

-However, for businesses who haven’t yet embarked on the business optimization journey or are in the midst of identifying how to optimize, there are ten common higher-level warning signs that mark a company heading for trouble.
+However, for businesses who haven’t yet embarked on the business optimisation journey… or are in the midst of identifying how to optimise, there are ten warning signs that mark a company heading for trouble.

-These serve as an extension to the 5 Vital Steps to Resuscitate Your Business article covered earlier.
+These serve as an extension to the 5 Vital Steps to Resuscitate Your Business article.

 1. Is top management over-extended?

 Whose work is top management really performing? …Are they managing tasks that have little impact on goals?